botpress/botpress/docs/guide/docs/infrastructure/amazon.md

 ```

 ### Adding a POSTGRES database
-Now your bot is running on the host, but it is still using the SQLite database.
+Now your chatbot is running on the host, but it is still using the SQLite database.
 Fortunately, Dokku has an open-source plugin that makes it very easy to set up the required database.

 ```bash
 # This will download and install the Postgres plugin